The format of the PRODUCTMAP operator is:

 MinerState - the MinerState can be Quiescent, StartLearn, Learn, FinishLearn, Run, FindClose1 and FindClose2.
 If Learning, the information coming in from the variables is used to fix a cell in which a reference to the product code is entered (if the product object does not exist, it is created).
 Setting MinerState to StartLearn will destroy the internal graph, and reset it for a new Learn phase.

-The PRODUCTMAP operator handles string and numeric variables as attributes.
+The PRODUCTMAP operator handles string, object and numeric variables as attributes.
 The number of attribute variables which can be connected currently has a limit of 10.

 The hypercube holding the product references can be viewed by double clicking on the operator in Network Display or by using PieceLine.
 Only two or three attribute planes can be viewed at any one time.